 I had read someplace that acupuncture could help.
 So I went to an oriental doctor who was a highly experienced acupuncture specialist.
 He told me that the reason my ears were ringing was that there was an imbalance between my liver and my kidneys, which he proposed to correct by sticking thin needles into my lower extremities.
 I know that may sound somewhat preposterous to the reader, but here is something even more preposterous: I actually believed him and underwent the treatment.
 How one's desperation and anguish can distort logic and basic common sense!
 I left the acupuncturist's office with many tiny holes in my feet – and with one larger hole in my wallet.
 My ears?
 They were screaming as loudly on my way out as they were on my way in.

 My odyssey went on, and yes, eventually I was indeed able to travel successfully along the path to meaningful lasting relief.
+In my case the solution involved Tinnitus Retraining Therapy (TRT), but there are a number of other legitimate roads to the promised land.
 The who, the why, and the how are much less important than the fact that it can be done.
 It most definitely can be done.Stephen M. Nagler, M.D.